pidgy/ControllerDoctor/README.md

 # ControllerDoctor
-ControllerDoctor is a Windows based desktop application designed for testing gaming input devices like controllers, and keyboard/mouse.
+ControllerDoctor is a UWP (Universial Windows Platform) desktop application designed for testing gaming input devices like controllers, and keyboard/mouse.

+Controller Doctor supports Playstation, Xbox, and Generic Controllers.

 `Controller Doctor is available in the Microsoft Store!`